Kotlin/KEEP/proposals/KEEP-0462-rich-errors.md

 > New `kotlin.Error` is not related to `java.lang.Error` in any way here

 > [!Note]
-> We understand that the class name `Value` may cause terminology confusion with `value` classes.
+> We understand that the name `Value` may cause terminology confusion with `value` classes.
 > However, finding a better name or another way to distinguish these terms remains an open question.

 ##### Illustrative examples